 As such, prior to running a scan using Sonatype’s IaC Pack, please ensure that such sensitive data is not transmitted to Sonatype and that any such sensitive information is protected in accordance with information security best practices.
 Specifically, please ensure that (a) sensitive information like usernames, passwords, API tokens, and SSH keys are not exposed in plaintext, and (b) where possible, you use protective measures like environment variables and vaults.
 Sonatype neither requires, nor wants to receive, any such sensitive information.

 What will I see in the evaluation results?

-When scanning IaC, all of the policies set up in your instance of IQ Server are applied, giving you a breakdown as it would in any other application.
-The report will contain information on the application layers, and provide a breakdown in terms of the IaC vulnerabilities, what is breaking policy, and how you can resolve vulnerabilities.
+When scanning IaC, all of the policies set up in your instance of Lifecycle are applied, giving you a breakdown as it would in any other application.
+The report will contain information on the resources with misconfigurations or vulnerabilities, and provide a breakdown in terms of the IaC vulnerabilities, what is breaking policy, and how you can resolve vulnerabilities.

 Information provided from the scan report helps you understand the quality of the applications alongside your infrastructure, and Nexus Lifecycle provides that intelligence throughout the development pipeline.